1. Home

 Follow these steps to set up automations:

-• Select the asset category
+• Select the condition category

-• Select the asset value
+• Select the condition value

 • Click on the blue box to add an exclusion